 15 credits, Level 6

-This is a second course on quantum mechanics.
-It employs the Dirac notation and algebraic methods (eg. for spin and the harmonic oscillator).
-It introduces basic approximation methods, such as perturbation theory and WKB.
-It discusses scattering theory.
+On this module, you’ll employ the Dirac notation and algebraic methods (for example, spin and the harmonic oscillator).
+You’ll be introduced to basic approximation methods, such as perturbation theory and WKB.
+There’ll be discussions of scattering theory.

 20%: Coursework (Problem set)

 80%: Examination (Unseen examination)